CodyReichert/awesome-cl/README.md

 Authentication plugins (in addition to the Clack plugins above):

 * [cl-cas](https://github.com/fferrere/cl-cas) - A library to help [CAS authenticaton](https://apereo.github.io/cas/6.0.x/protocol/CAS-Protocol.html) to Common Lisp web applications.
+Not in Quicklisp.
   * [cas-middleware](https://github.com/fferrere/cas-middleware) - CAS authenticaton middleware for Caveman.
   * [cas-demo](https://github.com/fferrere/cas-demo) - a demo project.

 There are more projects, more or less discontinued but interesting.
 See the other resources.